Playdates are an important part of early childhood social development.

 For mixed-age groups, set up separate play spaces to meet different needs.
 Provide infant areas for non-mobile babies.
 Interest toddlers with sensory bins.
 Have crafts for older preschoolers.
 Rotate activities to involve all ages.
 Pair older “buddies” with younger kids for play.

 Handle Conflicts Patiently.
 Disagreements invariably arise.
 Help kids voice their feelings and negotiate solutions.
-Role model apologising and compromising.
+Role model apologizing and compromising.
 Praise them for conflict resolution.
 Only intervene if needed.
 Stay calm in the face of chaos.
 Kids feed off adult emotions.
 Your measured responses teach them self-regulation.

 Time Outs.
 For recurrent hitting or biting, briefly separate kids.
 Explain this gives them a chance to calm down and think about kind hands/words.
 Severe incidents may require ending the play date early.
 Discuss better solutions with them for next time.